TPG's Rise Fund invests in renewable natural gas marketer Element

 Element Markets counts Smithfield Foods, the world's largest pork processor, global cosmetic brand L'Oreal SA OREP.PA, and U.S. utility Dominion Energy Inc D.N among its clients.

-Schwarz said the investment from The Rise Fund will support Element Markets' expansion plans in the United States and overseas, as well as building out its carbon market operations and those in emerging alternative fuels such as hydrogen.
+Schwarz said the Rise Fund investment will support Element Markets' expansion plans in the United States and overseas, as well as building out its carbon market operations and those in emerging alternative fuels such as hydrogen.

+Both Schwarz and founder Randall Lack will retain a stake in Element Markets following the deal.

 "We reached a point where we recognized that sustainability investing and decarbonization is at a major inflection point.
-So we realized, from a company perspective, that we had to find a partner to help us go to the next level, and that's where The Rise Fund fit us well," said Schwarz.
+So we realized, from a company perspective, that we had to find a partner to help us go to the next level," said Schwarz.

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))